MCCTeam/MCCTeam.github.io/docs/guide/creating-bots.md

 ## Notes

-> **NOTE: For now this page will contain only the bare basic info until it is properly done.**
+> **ℹ️ NOTE: For now this page will contain only the bare basic info until it is properly done.**

 **Minecraft Console Client** has a rich C# API which allows you to create Chat Bots (effectively plugins) which can help you create complex automations which normal scripts may not be able to do.